MechanicalRabbit/NarrativeTest.jl/test/index.md

 # Test Suite

 This is the test suite for NarrativeTest.jl.
-We start it with loading the module to import its public API.
+We start with importing its public API.

     using NarrativeTest

 ## Running the tests

-The main entry point of `NarrativeTest` is the function `runtests()`.
-It accepts a list of Markdown files.
+The main entry point of `NarrativeTest` is the function `runtests()`, which takes a list of Markdown files.
 Each file is parsed to extract and run the embedded test suite.

     ans = runtests(["sample_good.md_"]);